Durban riots

-The Durban riots were an anti-Indian riot that took place between 13–15 January 1949, primarily by Black South Africans targeting South African Indians in Durban, South Africa.
+The Durban riots were an anti-Indian riot that took place between 13–15 January 1949, primarily by black South Africans targeting Indian South Africans in Durban, South Africa.
 It was the second deadliest massacre during apartheid.

 Thursday riots

 On the evening of Thursday, 13 January 1949 ethnic Indians in the centre of the Indian business area of Durban were assaulted by black Africans.
 The riots began at Victoria street in the heartland of Indian commercial centre.
 The assailants began to attack individual Indians, stoning vehicles driven by Indians and looting Indian stores while chanting "Usuthu!".
 The violence was initially limited to destruction of property and looting which subdued after a few hours of rioting.
 An account by a police detective present at the riots states that there was an organised element to the riots within the Zulu community and "The talk was that the time had come to rid the country of the Indians."